 The effect: reducing costs, marketing campaigns more effective, overall business productivity.

-Mobile apps have much better competitive (technical) in regard to marketing opportunities.
+Mobile apps have much better competitive (technical) concerning marketing opportunities.

 This shortens the time for customers to find your store and make a purchase.
 When a user is on vacation in Sweden let’s say, and he/she wants to visit one of the stores of famous IKEA, he can open their app and walk after route pointers.
 There’s even indoor navigation in the newest apps.
 Home Depot app (iOS/Android) has recently added store maps and aisle (!) maps, with approximately 40,000 items in each of their stores.